empira/PDFsharp.IssueSubmissionTemplate/README.md

 1. Send us the zip file

 * We prefer to receive files via <https://github.com/empira/PDFsharp/issues>
-* If the zip file contains confidential data, please e-mail to issues[at]pdfsharp.net
+* If the zip file contains confidential data or is very large, please [upload it to our FTP server](https://docs.pdfsharp.net/General/Issue-Reporting/About.html).

 The solution was developed with Visual Studio 2022.
 The .PS1 files in the DEV folder require PowerShell Core 7.0 or higher.